Step 1: The “Once Over” & A Good Clean

-Give every piece a good scrub with a sanding sponge before you start: all sides, corner to corner.
-This scratches up the surface, allowing it to absorb the paint.
-Wipe off excess dust, dirt or grime with warm water and dish soap or a homemade vinegar wash.
-If the surface is particularly yucky, a heavy duty paint-prep cleaner may be required.
-Finish off with a good water-wipe to remove anything that may be left behind.
+Prep is the key to success!
+Give every piece a light scrub with a sanding sponge before you start: all sides, corner to corner.
+Wipe off excess dust, dirt or grime with a tack cloth, then wash with warm soapy water, a degreaser or heavy-duty paint prep cleaner (on kitchen cabinetry, for example).
+Finish with a good water-wipe to remove any residual soap/product.

 Step 2: Feeling Unsure?
 Do a Test Patch

 FAT Paint has great adhesion, but some surfaces may need a little extra care.
-Apply paint to a discrete area, let it dry then scratch it with your fingernail.
-If the paint peels, you’ll definitely need to give the piece a heavy sand or apply a quality adhesion primer.
+Apply paint to a discreet area, let it dry then scratch it with your fingernail.
+If the paint peels, you’ll definitely need to give the piece a heavy sand and/or apply a quality adhesion primer.

 Step 3: FAT’n it up

+FAT Paint’g is easy!
 Grab a good quality brush or low-nap velour roller and apply away, layer by layer.
 Let dry thoroughly between coats, approximately 20-30 minutes.
-Most projects will cover seamlessly with just two coats, but some surfaces may require more.
-You be the judge.
+Most projects will cover seamlessly with just two coats.
+Highly pigmented colours may require more than 2, so consider using a complementary colour as a “primer” coat… for example, we like to apply a coat of “Tuscan Sun” under 2 coats of “Shop Door”.

 Step 4: Sand it aka The Creative Part!